arunav-b/exploring-react/README.md

 ### 2C.
 Passing `children` to a `Component`

-- A React Component can accept any data passed via children using `this.props.children`
+- A React Component can accept any data or element passed via children using `this.props.children`.
+- Any data or element passed between the opening <> and closing </> tags of a Component is referred to as `children` of that Component.

   ```
     ...